holoviz/panel/doc/developer_guide/index.md

 ## Build

-Panel have four build tasks.
-One is for building packages for Pip, Conda, Pyodide, and NPM.
+Panel has four build tasks, for building packages for Pip, Conda, Pyodide, and NPM.

 ```bash
 pixi run build-pip